ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

 The match statement defines multiple clause statement blocks with the `‘=>’` operator.
 The left hand side of the `‘=>’` operator in each clause is the pattern for value match.
-It can contain literals or identifiers referring to a constant.Additionally, it can also contain multiple patterns specified using `‘|’`, and `‘_’` to match any value that is not an error.
+It can contain literals or identifiers referring to a constant.
+Additionally, it can also contain multiple patterns specified using `‘|’`, and `‘_’` to match any value that is not an error.

 In the above example, the match uses the value held by **``v``**, and matches it against six match clauses having distinct patterns.
 During execution, the patterns will be evaluated in order, using equals equals (==) to test the pattern match, and the matched clause’s statement block will be executed.